TITLE 6 PRIMARY AND SECONDARY EDUCATION

 [6.50.1.6 NMAC - Rp, 6.50.1.6 NMAC, 9/1/2014]

-6.50.1.7 DEFINITIONS: The definitions listed below apply to all rule pertaining to the authority, the authority’s risk-related and employee-benefit coverages and any rules issued by the authority concerning risk or loss prevention, except where other rules contain more specific definitions of the same term or additional terms.
+6.50.1.7 DEFINITIONS: The definitions listed below apply to all rules pertaining to the authority, the authority’s risk-related and employee-benefit coverages and any rules issued by the authority concerning risk or loss prevention, except where other rules contain more specific definitions of the same term or additional terms.

 (1) the partners are in an exclusive and committed relationship for the benefit of each other, and the relationship is the same as, or similar to, a marriage relationship in the state of New Mexico;